Immigration in the US

 I want to afford the same opportunities to the current generation of immigrants and prospective immigrants that our ancestors enjoyed and in fact take that a step further: simplify the process while cutting the cost of citizenship.
 The opportunities and funding to do so are there.
 It doesn't, or shouldn't, cost the immigration agencies any more to file a case for a prospective citizen, that is what they're being paid to do.
 The first step, therefore, would be eliminating the redundant court and legal fees and bringing everything back to the basics: this is what the institution exists for and what they are being paid to do.
 We should not be seeking a profit off of the backs of people who aren't even Americans yet!

+Either we as a nation believe in this ideal or we do not.
+I for one never stopped believing in this ideal and is the hallmark of my immigration policy beliefs!
 The bottom line is we as a nation have an obligation to carry on our rich history and tradition of cultural diversity and encouraging immigration to help bring new insight and opportunities to our country!